Lincoln-developer/Amazon-MERN/README.md

-# Ecommerce platform with PayPal and Stripe gateway integrations
+# Ecommerce platform with PayPal and Stripe payment gateway integrations